metahris/pytest-verify/README.rst

 -----

 You can decorate any pytest test function that **returns a value** with ``@verify_snapshot``.
-The first run creates baseline snapshots, and subsequent runs compare outputs to detect changes.
+On the first run, ``pytest-verify`` creates baseline snapshots.
+On subsequent runs, it compares the new output with the saved expected snapshot and highlights differences.

 Basic Example
 ~~~~~~~~~~~~~

 .. code-block:: python

-    from pytest_verify.plugin import verify_snapshot
+    from pytest_verify import verify_snapshot

     @verify_snapshot()
     def test_simple_output():
         return "Hello, pytest-verify!"

 **First run:**
-  - Creates two files inside ``__snapshots__/``
+  - Creates two files inside ``__snapshots__/``:
     - ``test_simple_output.expected.txt``
     - ``test_simple_output.actual.txt``

-**Later runs:**
+**Subsequent runs:**
-  - Compares new output with existing expected snapshot
+  - Compares the new output with the existing expected snapshot.
-  - If they differ, shows a diff (or opens the visual diff viewer if installed)
+  - If they differ, a diff is shown (or the visual diff viewer opens if installed).

 ---